cloudigrade/cloudigrade/README.rst

 - ``LISTENER_PID_PATH`` - The path of the pid file
 - ``ENABLE_DATA_MANAGEMENT_FROM_KAFKA_SOURCES`` - bool to feature-flag creation and deletion of users and cloud accounts driven by Kafka messages.
 When disabled, cloudigrade will only log a message when it reads from the Kafka topic.

 The listener will be automatically deployed to all OSD environments, including review.
-If you'd like to run it locally you don't need to do anything special, simply be in your virtual environment, set your environment variables, and call ``python cloudigrade/sources_listener.py``.
+If you'd like to run it locally you don't need to do anything special, simply be in your virtual environment, set your environment variables, and call ``python cloudigrade/manage.py listen_to_sources``.

 .. |license| image:: https://img.shields.io/github/license/cloudigrade/cloudigrade.svg
    :target: https://github.com/cloudigrade/cloudigrade/blob/master/LICENSE